gaievskyi/patterns/README.md

 # Software Design Patterns

-Implementations of all GoF (Gangs of four\*) design patterns implemented in:
+Examples of all GoF (Gangs of four\*) design patterns implemented in:

 - [x] [TypeScript](TypeScript)
 - [x] [Python](Python)